flameshot-org/flameshot-org.github.io/content/docs/installation/installation-windows.md

 ## Using package managers

-Windows has few package managers which you can use to easily install and update applications. here we list those that have Flameshot in their repository:
+Windows has few package managers which you can use to easily install and update applications.
+Here we list those that have Flameshot in their repository:

 ### Winget